Article | Last updated: 2018-11-15 | Ministry of Foreign Affairs

 It is important that women are empowered so that they can influence their situation and that women and girls are protected against abuse.
 Moreover, the participation of women increases the likelihood of achieving lasting, sustainable peace.

 Where in the world are women worst affected by conflict?

 Women are severely affected by conflicts today.
 They are often targeted directly.
 All over the world, most of those who have had to flee their homes are women.
 Many have to support their children and themselves on their own.
 Hundreds of thousands of women have been subjected to sexual violence in wars and conflicts in recent years.
-Rape has been widespread in the conflicts in the Balkans, Liberia, Sierra Leone, Sudan, Colombia and Burma.
+Rape has been widespread in the conflicts in the Balkans, Liberia, Sierra Leone, Sudan, Colombia, Burma, Iraq, Syria and on Yezidi women.
 Rape is still being committed on a large scale in the Democratic Republic of the Congo.

 How can a UN text help a woman who has been raped or subjected to other forms of abuse?

 The text has increased awareness of the issue and the way women are affected by conflicts and other crises.
 It has put the situation of women in situations of war and armed conflict on the international agenda.
 This has resulted in better protection of women, for example in refugee camps.
 It has also resulted in better medical and psychological treatment of survivors, economic rehabilitation and the prosecution of more perpetrators.
 The resolution has given the international community new norms and rules that all UN member states are obliged to comply with.